Ako Abdul-Samad: Career

-As of May 2013, Abdul-Samad serves on the Iowa House Administration and Rules, Education, Human Resources, and Public Safety committees.
-He also serves on the Health and Human Services Committee of the Midwestern Legislative Conference of the Council of State Governments.
+Abdul-Samad served on various committees throughout his legislative career, including the House Administration and Rules, Education, Human Resources, and Public Safety committees.
+He also served on the Health and Human Services Committee of the Midwestern Legislative Conference of the Council of State Governments.
+During the legislative session of 2017, he voted against cutting $70.1 million from the Department for the Blind, the College Student Aid Commission, the Department of Education, and the Board of Regents.